adpushup/woodlot/README.md

 ## Support

-If you'd like to help support the development and maintenance of the project, please consider backing me on Patreon
+If you'd like to help support the development of the project, please consider backing me on Patreon -

 [<img src="https://arunmichaeldsouza.com/img/patreon.png" width="180px;"/>](https://www.patreon.com/bePatron?u=8841116)